CLClark/pinclone/README.md

 * Pinclone allows users to login with their Twitter account.
 * Users can link images to their account, or delete those images.
 * A Pinterest-style wall is displayed containing all images a user's linked to or "liked" from other users.
+Implemented with [Masonry](https://masonry.desandro.com/)
 * One can browse other users' walls of images by clicking a specific user's icon.
 * Upon a user linking an image to their account, the Node.js server checks that the image link is not broken, and if so, replaces the image with a placeholder image.